 Thyroid hormones regulate your body’s temperature, and hence have an impact on your sweating.
 While people with hypothyroidism (low thyroid activity) typically feel cold, hypothyroidism can also lead to uncontrollable sweating in both the morning and at night.

 What causes excessive sweating during menopause?
 Decreased estrogen can lead to thyroid dysregulation and the “night sweats” and “hot flashes” associated with menopause.
 Hypothyroidism and menopause can aggravate each other and increase the symptoms of both.

 Doctors have found that in these situations, bringing thyroid activity back under control can greatly reduce the sweating and other issues of menopausal women with hypothyroidism.

 How to Treat Your Sweating Problem

-For example, you could have an infection that your body is fighting, you could be pregnant (!), or even have an autoimmune disorder.
-If you’re just now noticing that you sweat more than normal, it’s best for you to consult with a medical professional to get a proper diagnosis.
+For example, you could have an infection that your body is fighting, you could be pregnant, or you could have an autoimmune disorder.
+If you’re just noticing now that you sweat more than normal, it’s best for you to consult with a medical professional to get a proper diagnosis.

 The good news is that there are safe and effective ways to treat your sweating problem — no matter what is causing you to sweat so much.